- Departs from:

 - Departure time:

-This rewarding turtle tour is located in the breathtaking natural surrounds of Western Australia’s Kimberley Coast.
+This rewarding turtle conservation project is located in the breathtaking natural surrounds of Western Australia’s Kimberley Coast.

 The northern Australian coastline provides an excellent nesting ground for turtles.
-Flatback are the only sea turtle species endemic to Australian waters, but much remains unknown about them.
+Flatbacks are the only marine turtle species that is endemic to Australian waters, but much remains unknown about them.
 Returning to the exact beach at which they were hatched, flatback turtles return to Eco Beach during November – December to nest.

 Join us for a week to discover the remarkable and untouched Kimberley Coast.
 Experience insights into the nesting turtle populations at Eco Beach.
 Enjoy close encounters with flatback turtles and contribute through citizen science to our long term research project, recording data on nesting activities.
 Each morning we will undertake early morning beach patrols looking for new turtle nests and tracks.
 Then in the evenings a beach walk will occur to search for nesting flatback turtles.

-We will be staying at the stunning and environmentally friendly Eco Beach Resort with plenty of time to enjoy northern Australia’s beautiful coastal scenery and the fantastic resort facilities.
+We will be staying in share accommodation at the stunning and environmentally friendly Eco Beach Resort with plenty of time to enjoy northern Australia’s beautiful coastal scenery and the fantastic resort facilities.
 This is a truly remarkable experience and a rare opportunity to connect with our natural world.

-A volunteer contribution of $300 covers all food, accommodation and transport to and from the Broome Visitors Centre.
+A volunteer contribution of $600 covers all food, accommodation and transport to and from the Broome Visitors Centre.
+You will be required to cover the costs of your transportation to Broome.

 Join this project